sunil-20/Text-classification-project/README.md

 ### 4.4.
 Linear SVC <a name="svc"></a><br>
+The main objective of SVM is to find the best decision boundary(hyperplane) in an N-dimensional space that distinctly classifies the observations.
+To separate the classes many possible hyperplanes can be chosen.
+A good separation is obtained by the hyperplane when there is the largest distance between the hyperplane and the nearest training data point. <br>
+LinearSVC uses a liblinear estimator which penalizes the intercept.
+They converge quicker and use the One-vs-All(ovr) multiclass reduction.<br>

 | Model     | Accuracy| ROC_AUC score | F1 score(1) | F1 score(2) | F1 score(3)|
 | :---      |   :----:|   :---:       | :---:       |:---:        |:---:       |